coexps/Rephine/README.md

 drug_code_R.R is the RePhine R code.

 RePhine User Guide.pdf is the user guide telling how to use RePhine to process data and indenty TRs.

 ## Installation
 You might use R function install.packages() to install the Rephine package.
 For more details, you might see the user guide.

 ## Resources
 Regulatory potential scores across more than 1000 ChIP-seq data from Encode that are used in RePhine analysis are available on [google drive](https://drive.google.com/open?id=1NwzZ5rdhYG-QlG956oFLmJyjyBpLty6A).
+These data will be update with new TFs soon.

 CRISPR screening data of PLX4720 results processed by MaGeck are available on [google drive](https://drive.google.com/file/d/1PVRZ8IrGZojku3GZYOXGag2gG1eXWXN5/view?usp=sharing) as well GitHub.